Orange Line (VTA): Tasman East/Capitol extension

 The first phase of the Tasman East extension opened in May 2001 between Baypointe and Alder stations.

 On June 24, 2004, the 8.3-mile (13.4-km) Tasman East/Capitol extension was opened, incorporating 8 new stations.
 This extension runs from Alder station east along the Great Mall Parkway in Milpitas, then into East San Jose on Capitol Avenue to Alum Rock Transit Center on Alum Rock Avenue.
 This extension brings service to the Great Mall of the Bay Area in Milpitas.
 The total cost of this extension was $432.9 million.

 Light Rail Efficiency Project

 In 2014, a new storage track and crossover was constructed between Old Ironsides and Reamwood as part of improvements to support events at Levi's Stadium and the future Silicon Valley BART extension.

-To provide better headways and service reliability, a second track was constructed between Whisman and Downtown Mountain View.
+To provide better headways and service reliability, a second track was constructed between Whisman and Mountain View.
 Work began in summer 2014 and was completed in late 2015.
 Evelyn Station was permanently closed in mid-March 2015 as part of track construction.